strongdm/aws-lab-in-a-box/README.md

 Note that you cannot deploy the "Windows target" until the domain controller is up and running.

+As per Microsoft [KB5014754](https://support.microsoft.com/en-us/topic/kb5014754-certificate-based-authentication-changes-on-windows-domain-controllers-ad2c23b0-15d8-4340-a468-4d4f3b188f16) the SID must be added for users or Identity Aliases manually at this point.

 ## Training Scenarios

 This lab environment supports various training scenarios: